How To Write a Resume in Spanish

 Writing a resume in Spanish may be necessary if you are applying to a position in a Spanish-speaking country or at a Spanish-speaking company, and the expectations will be different from a North American English resume.
 You will likely need to include a photo and personal details, but overall a Spanish resume will be less detailed when it comes to work history, skills, and so forth.
 Be sure to check the resume expectations for the exact country and region that you will be working in.

 Need help creating your Spanish resume?
-Consider using Jobseeker’s professional resume templates, which allows you to switch all of your resume section headings to Spanish with the click of a button.
-You can add a photo and a personal details section, and type in your information in Spanish.
-Then download your Spanish resume instantly and get started applying for jobs!
+Consider using Jobseeker’s professional resume creation tool, which allows you to switch all of your resume section headings to Spanish with the click of a button.
+Jobseeker also offers an extensive library of resume and cover letter templates designed to help you create stronger, more engaging documents.
+Explore our resources today.

 Share via: